Biden administration moves ahead with massive Gulf of Mexico drilling auction, weeks after approving Willow Project - Local News 8

 Earthjustice successfully sued to stop a similar project in the past.
 Last year, a federal judge invalidated an even larger Gulf oil and gas lease sale of 80 million acres, after finding that Interior’s environmental analysis didn’t adequately consider the climate impacts of adding millions of metric tons of planet-warming pollution to the atmosphere.

-In its environmental analysis for the current lease sale, the Biden administration estimated the oil and gas drilling from this sale would emit about 21.2 million metric tons of carbon dioxide.
+In its environmental analysis for the current lease sale, the Biden administration estimated the oil and gas drilling from this sale could emit about 21.2 million metric tons of carbon dioxide.

 An Interior Department spokesperson declined to comment on the sale.